 OneDrive’s Files On-Demand feature is now available on Mac OS for Mojave+.
 Files On-Demand allows user’s devices to download shell versions of their files from their OneDrive storage.
 This gives users the ability to view and then download only the files they need which in-turn frees up space on their devices.

-Only files that you mark as Always keep on this device have the green circle with the white check mark.
-These always available files download to your device and take up space, but they’re always there for you even when you’re offline.
+Only files marked as "Always keep on this device" have a green circle with a white check mark.
+These files download to your device, take up space, and are always accessible, even offline.

 File states in Finder